 Pair Nuts with Acids (also a source of magnesium)

-- Pair nuts with sugary foods to increase saliva production and reduce the effects of the acid on your enamel.
+- Pair nuts or nut butters, such as Nuttzo Organic Crunchy 7 Nut and Seed Butter or Santa Cruz Peanut Butter (low in sodium) with sugary foods to increase saliva production and reduce the effects of the acid on your enamel.

 - Add nuts to your salads if they’re dressed with vinegar-based dressings.
 Good choices include walnuts which are high in heart-protective omega-3 fats and almonds.
 Be careful when chomping down on whole almonds though as they can fracture fragile teeth.